Loan Modification Vs. Refinance: What’s Right For You?

 The Bottom Line

 A loan modification and a refinance can both help you out if you’re struggling to make your mortgage payments, but one option may be better suited for your situation than the other.
 Modifying your loan adjusts your current loan so you can more easily afford the payments, while a refinance can grant you a whole new loan with different rates and terms.
-Review your financial situation and decide which option would best for your needs.
+By reviewing your financial situation and the pros and cons, you can better decide which option would best suit your needs.